peaBerberian/wasp-hls/doc/API/Audio_Track_Selection/setAudioTrack.md

 You can also set the argument to `null` to let the `WaspHlsPlayer` set a default audio track.

+`setAudioTrack` can only be called when the `WaspHlsPlayer` instance is [in the `"Loaded"` state](./getPlayerState.md) and thus when a content is currently loaded.
+Calling it in any other scenario leads to an error being thrown.

 ## Influence on variants

-updating the audio track through `setAudioTrack` may also changes the list of available "variants" (groups of qualities) as returned for example by the [`getVariantList` method](../Variant_Selection/getVariantList.md), in which case you will also receive a corresponding `variantListUpdate`
+updating the audio track through `setAudioTrack` may also change the list of available "variants" (groups of qualities) as returned for example by the [`getVariantList` method](../Variant_Selection/getVariantList.md), in which case you will also receive a corresponding `variantListUpdate`